-When you have bad credit, it can be very difficult to rebuild it.
-Past mistakes can follow you, and you may have to open a new account in order to start rebuilding your credit history.
-At the same time, there are very few companies that will offer new accounts to those with poor credit, without a security deposit.
+When you have bad credit, it can be very difficult to find credit options.
+Past mistakes can follow you, and you may have difficulty opening a new account.
+There are very few companies that will offer new accounts to those with poor credit, without a security deposit.

-The Credit One Bank® Platinum Visa® for Rebuilding Credit and Milestone® Mastercard® – Bad Credit Considered are two cards that are designed for people with bad credit to help them rebuild their credit histories.
+The Credit One Bank® Platinum Visa® for Rebuilding Credit and Milestone® Mastercard® – Less Than Perfect Credit Considered are two cards that are designed for people without perfect credit histories.
 Let’s take a look at these two cards, and see which one is right for you.

 Unlike most cards offered to those with bad credit, the Credit One Bank® Platinum Visa® for Rebuilding Credit also offers rewards for spending.
 Depending on the card you are approved for, you will receive: 1% cash back on eligible gas, groceries, mobile phone service, Internet service, and cable or satellite TV service.
 Or, you could earn 1.1% cash back on eligible dining purchases and 1% cash back on all other eligible purchases.